 For English, several existing long lists were concatenated and manually reviewed to keep only relevant words.
-In particular, we made an effort to keep only words centered on porn.
+In particular, we made an effort to keep only words centered on porn or racial slurs (the latter being present in much smaller proportions than the former).
 For example, motherfucker or retard are not present in the list.
-We also made an effort to not include words referring to minorities.
+We also made an effort to not include non-offensive words referring to minorities.